 There’s one particular ad blocking browser plugin we love when using Google Chrome, and it works quietly in the background without you having to manipulate it.
-It’s called Simple Adblock.
+It’s called Adblock Plus.
 We’ll show you how to get it up and running, though if you use Firefox, you can follow our guide on how to get an ad blocker for that browser.

 How to block pop ups with a Google Chrome browser extension

 Start by opening up your Chrome browser.
 Then make a visit to the Chrome Web Store and the Adblock Plus Extension page.
 There’s a blue button in the top of the window that says “Add to Chrome.”
 Click it, and the extension will automatically download.

 That’s all there is to it, you’re not required to restart Chrome in order to get Adblock Plus up and running.
 The extension adds a small red stop sign in the top right corner of your window.
 At any time you can click on this stop sign to see data about what ads are blocked on the page, how you can unblock pages or entire sites, and how you can change targeted ads in your options.